NNLO QCD corrections for Drell-Yan $p_T^Z$ and $\phi^*$ observables at the LHC: Numerical results

-which holds in the region of small $\phistar$ and small $\ptz$.
-The same relation can be established kinematically by considering the di-lepton pair of invariant mass $\mll$ produced at central rapidity and with transverse momentum $\ptz$ and expanding in the momentum difference in the lepton momenta.
-Note that relation~\eqref{eq:phiapprox} is based on comparing the leading logarithmic behaviour of the $\ptz$ and $\phistar$ distributions.
-Beyond the leading logarithmic approximation, these distributions differ substancially as studied in Refs.~\cite{phistarlimit,atbanfi}.
+which can be used as guidance in the comparison of these distributions in the region of low-$\ptz$ and low-$\phistar$.
+The behaviour of the observable $\phistar$ in this region and the correspondence~\eqref{eq:phiapprox} have also been studied in refs.~\cite{BanfiphistarLHC,phistarlimit,atbanfi} in the context of logarithmic resummation.

-The above considerations suggest that the distributions in $\phistar$ and $\ptz$ are closely related in the infrared region.
-In particular, one should expect the onset of large logarithmic corrections (and consequently the breakdown of the fixed order NLO and NNLO predictions) to occur roughly simultaneously at values of $\phistar$ and $\ptz$ related through Eq.~\eqref{eq:phiapprox}.
-To test this hypothesis, we superimpose the infrared regions of these distributions (for the three mass bins) in Figs.~\ref{fig:lowphi_star_on_res}--\ref{fig:lowphi_star_off_res_high}.
+To test the range of validity of eq.~\eqref{eq:phiapprox} in the low-$\ptz$, low-$\phistar$ region, we superimpose the infrared regions of these distributions (for the three mass bins) in Figs.~\ref{fig:lowphi_star_on_res}--\ref{fig:lowphi_star_off_res_high}.
 For better visibility over the kinematical range, we show

 i.e.\ the ratio of normalised distributions weighted by the central bin values.
-The $\ptz$ range is fixed to $[0, 12]~\GeV$, while the $\phistar$ range is chosen according to Eq.~\eqref{eq:phiapprox} for each mass bin, using the central value of $\mll$.
+The $\ptz$ range is fixed to $[0, 20]~\GeV$, while the $\phistar$ range is chosen according to Eq.~\eqref{eq:phiapprox} for each mass bin, using the central value of $\mll$.
 The first bins contain the zero value and are not accessible by a fixed-order calculation of the $\ptz$ or $\phistar$ distributions, which diverges there.

-First and foremost, we observe the substantially higher experimental resolution in $\phistar$: in the region covered by $(5+1)$ bins in $\ptz$, the $\phistar$ distribution contains $(12+1)$ bins on-resonance, $(16+1)$ bins below-resonance and $(9+1)$ bins above-resonance.
+First and foremost, we observe the substantially higher experimental resolution in $\phistar$: in the region covered by $(9+1)$ bins in $\ptz$, the $\phistar$ distribution contains $(22+1)$ bins on-resonance, $(25+1)$ bins below-resonance and $(19+1)$ bins above-resonance.
 This reflects the much better experimental resolution of the low $\ptz$ region afforded by the $\phistar$ variable.

-We see that the NLO prediction does not describe the data in the plotting range for all three mass bins and in fact only starts to describe the data at larger values of $\ptz$ and $\phistar$ which are tabulated in Table~\ref{tab:depart}.
-However, we observe that the NNLO description remains reliable down to values of $\phistar\approx 0.02$ (also shown in Table~\ref{tab:depart}).
-The precise point of deviation in the $\ptz$ distributions cannot be resolved due to the coarse binning.
-Nevertheless, these values of $\phistar$ and $\ptz$ where the fixed order predictions start to deviate from the data appear to be in line with the expectation from Eq.~\eqref{eq:phiapprox}.
-In other words, the places where the large logarithms in the fixed order perturbative predictions start to emerge (and therefore need resumming) in each distribution are consistent with the relationship $\ptz \sim 2 \mll \phistar$.